-MIDI, and should be compatible with class-compliant USB MIDI devices (via a Camera Connection Kit) as well as devices connected via wi-fi (RTP) or Mac and iOS devices connected via Bluetooth Low Energy.
+MIDI, and should be compatible with class-compliant USB MIDI devices (via a Lightning USB adapter) as well as devices connected via wi-fi (RTP) or macOS and iOS devices connected via Bluetooth Low Energy.

 The Android version, on Android 6 or later, can send and receive MIDI over USB (via a USB OTG cable) or Bluetooth.
 Older Android versions use a third-party framework that can send and receive MIDI over or USB or wi-fi (RTP).
 You can optionally use the old framework on newer Android versions with the Help > Utilities > Use Old MIDI Framework setting.

 Note: The total amount of MIDI data you send